Senior Learning & Technology Officer

 W3W: tribes.rail.chats (but not right now)

 I joined Royal Holloway, University of London in 2002, when the digital natives/immigrants discourse enjoyed credibility.
 As Digital Resident and Senior Learning Technologist, I have successfully contributed to the widespread uptake and use of technology in support of teaching, learning and assessment.
-Ongoing projects include the move to paperless marking, rolling out lecture recording, diversification of assessment through BYOD and reflective practice, and the development of College's MOOC portfolio.
+Ongoing projects include the move to paperless marking, rolling out lecture recording, diversification of assessment through BYOD and reflective practice, the development of College's MOOC portfolio, and our nascent use of MS Teams.

 What do colleagues say about me?